winterdharma/DharmaPearls/01_agama/dirgha/DA_4.md

 14\. Ānanda quickly came to the Bhagavān.
 He bowed his head at his feet, stood to one side, and said, “I see that the Bhagavān is looking better than usual.
 His faculties are peaceful and settled.
 What has he been contemplating for his appearance to be like this?”
 {:#p14}

 15\.
 The Bhagavān told Ānanda, “Shortly after you had come to me and requested a description of [the destinies] of people from Magadha, I put on my robe and took my bowl to Nādikā to solicit alms.
 When I was done soliciting alms, I went to the Great Forest and sat under a tree to contemplate the birthplaces of people from Magadha whose lives have ended.
 Not far from me, there was a yakṣa spirit that announced its name, saying to me, ‘I am Janavṛṣabha!
-I am Janavṛṣabha!” Ānanda, have you heard the name Janavṛṣabha before?”
+I am Janavṛṣabha!’ Ānanda, have you heard the name Janavṛṣabha before?”
 {:#p15}

 16\. Ānanda said to the Buddha, “I’ve never heard it before.
 Now that I hear that name, it frightens me; my hair is standing on end.
 Bhagavān, this yakṣa spirit must have great majesty for it to be named Janavṛṣabha!”